 Is the sky falling down?
 Fireworks and your animal friend.

-In a couple days we will celebrate a new year and with it the hope of new beginnings.
-Unfortunately for many of our animal friends this can also be a stressful time because of the loud fireworks that many people set off when the clock reaches midnight.
+Soon we will celebrate July 4th.
+Unfortunately for many of our animal friends this can also be a stressful time because of the loud fireworks that many people set off.
 For many animals, fireworks can seem like the world is ending and every year animals injury themselves by trying to escape out of houses or by running away and getting lost or hit by cars.

 If you have an animal who is afraid of fireworks or a new animal in your household this is a good time to be home with them if at all possible.
 Here are some things you can do to avoid stress and injury to your furry companion.
 Not everything works for every animal and many of these suggestions can be used in combination.
 Some animals get such severe anxiety that they need to be sedated with medication, so if your animal falls under that category this is the time to call your veterinarian.
-Most of the suggested products below can be purchased at natural pet supply stores.
+Most of the suggested products below can be purchased at natural pet supply stores or online by clicking on the links.

-- Wearing a T-shirt, Thundershirt, or Anxiety Wrap can help your dog if they have problems with anxiety from fireworks.
+6. Wearing a T-shirt, Thundershirt , or Anxiety Wrap can help your dog if they have problems with anxiety from fireworks.
 It sounds weird I know, but it actually does work.

 It is based around the ideas from Tellington TTouch of using an ace bandage.
-See the article Put an ace bandage on my dog?.
 Wearing the shirt enhances your dog’s sense of their own body and makes them feel more confident in their movements and behavior.
-You can use a snug fitting human T-shirt, a Thundershirt, or an anxiety wrap.
+You can use a snug fitting human T-shirt, a Thundershirt , or an anxiety wrap.

 Have a wonderful new year and thank you for visiting!